EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/queue-of-requests.md

 {%- endcapture -%}
 {% include v2/codeblock.html language="plain" code=highlight_code %}

-Once the Queue gets not empty, Liquid Ajax Cart begins executing requests according to their order.
+Once the Queue isn't empty, Liquid Ajax Cart switches to the "processing requests" mode and executes requests according to their order.

 As the `/cart/change.js` is the first in the Queue, it will be executed right away.

 {%- capture highlight_code -%}